 Cryopreserved sperm can be used for IVF treatment or insemination.
 As a rule, sperm cells are less mobile after thawing than fresh ones.
 Therefore it depends on the individual spermiogram, whether the freezing makes sense.
 We clarify this in individual cases and discuss the details with you.

 The pregnancy rate when using frozen eggs is slightly lower than with fresh ones.
-Nevertheless, it makes sense to freeze excess oocytes.
-This "backup" is helpful if a new treatment cycle becomes necessary.
-If frozen eggs are present, the removal of fresh oocytes (puncture) can be dispensed with.
-This represents a significant relief for the woman.
-This can be dispensed with a renewed hormonal stimulation.
+Nevertheless, it makes sense to freeze supernumerary oocytes.
+This "backup" is helpful in case of a new treatment cycle, because the removal of fresh oocytes (puncture) is not necessary.
+Also there is no need for a new hormonal stimulation, which might be a significant relief for the woman.

-Frequently, in the course of artificial insemination, several suitable embryos (fertilized ova) are formed.
+Often, several suitable embryos (fertilized eggs) are created in the course of artificial insemination.
 We put a maximum of two in the uterus.
 Upon request, we freeze the surplus embryos.
 The cryopreserved embryos, which survive freezing and thawing unscathed, will be transferred as needed at a later date.
 As a result, you no longer have to go through all the treatment steps of an IVF or ICSI.
 The burden on your body is lower.
 The pregnancy rate when using thawed embryos is only slightly lower than in embryos that are developed in vitro without cryopreservation.

-2. ) cryopreservation for cancer or testicular disease
+2. ) cryopreservation in case of cancer or testicular disease

 Freezing is suitable for: